A Tenant's Responsibilities Under Section 8

 Therefore, the tenant must notify the housing agency of any changes, both those that would increase the amount of their housing voucher and those that could decrease the amount of the housing voucher.
 Failure to notify Section 8 of the changes could be considered fraud and the tenant could lose their voucher entirely and even face legal action.

 7. Notify Housing Authority and Landlord When Moving

-When a Section 8 tenant wants to move-out of a unit, they must not only notify their landlord, but must also notify the local Section 8 office.
-Under normal circumstances, a Section 8 tenant can only move when their lease has expired or, for month to month leases, when giving the proper notice, either 30 or 60 days.
+When a Section 8 tenant wants to move out of a unit, they must not only notify their landlord but must also notify the local Section 8 office.
+Under normal circumstances, a Section 8 tenant can only move when their lease has expired or, for a month to month leases, when giving the proper notice, either 30 or 60 days.

 For yearly leases, the tenant must give the landlord 30 days’ notice prior to moving out.
 This notice is given so that the landlord has enough time to find a replacement tenant and so that the housing authority knows when to stop sending the housing voucher to that landlord.